jrwaggs/Music-Project/README.md

 * Initial Resulys.ipynb  - Our initial look into the accuracy of graphs against various Spotify playlists.
 * Evaluation.ipynb - Evaluating the impact of graph structure on average novelty score.
 * Popularity Distribution.ipynb - Evaluationg the Yahoo! rating & Spotify popularity distributions of ghraphs and playlists.
-* Network Graph - The first graphing notebook that was created at the start of the project.
+* Network Graph - The first notebook that was created at the start of the project.
 Reference only.

 ### /music_graph
 * All of the graph-building code packaged to make importing the necessary functions and data cleaner, consistent, and more efficient across multiple experimenting and evaluation notebooks.